teambit/bit/scopes/workspace/variants/variants.docs.md

 }
 ```

-### Several rule sets with the same variant configuration
+### Grouping selectors

-You can add several rule sets for the same variant configuration:
+You can add several sets for the same variant configuration by grouping selectors together:

 ```json title="Multiple directory paths"
 "teambit.workspace/variants": {